Free Trial Conversion Rate Calculator for SaaS

 Freemium Conversion Rate vs Free Trial Conversion Rate

-Free trial suits products with short TTV, clear usage patterns, and high ARPA.
+A saas free trial suits products with short TTV, clear usage patterns, and high ARPA.
 Freemium suits products with collaborative network effects (Slack, Figma, Loom), low ARPA, and viral invite loops.
 Use the Freemium mode in the calculator above to model freemium-specific mechanics — wider top of funnel, lower conversion ceiling.

 A practical test: segment 20% of new traffic to each model for 90 days and compare net paid customers per $CAC.
 Many PLG companies end up running freemium and reverse trials simultaneously — freemium for TOF breadth, reverse trial for high-intent conversion.